googleapis/google-cloud-dotnet/README.md

 for details on where the Google Cloud Libraries for .NET are supported.

-## Contributing

-Contributions to this library are always welcome and highly encouraged.

-See [CONTRIBUTING.md](./CONTRIBUTING.md) for more information on how to get started.

 ## Versioning

 The Google Cloud Client Libraries for .NET follow [Semantic Versioning](http://semver.org/).